openfl/OpenFLDevelopersGuide/storing-local-data/README.md

 ## Creating a secure SharedObject {#creating-a-secure-sharedobject}

-When you create either a local or remote SharedObject using getLocal() or getRemote(), there is an optional parameter named secure that determines whether access to this shared object is restricted to SWF files that are delivered over an HTTPS connection.
-If this parameter is set to true and your SWF file is delivered over HTTPS, Flash Player creates a new secure shared object or gets a reference to an existing secure shared object.
-This secure shared object can be read from or written to only by SWF files delivered over HTTPS that call SharedObject.getLocal() with the secure parameter set to true.
-If this parameter is set to false and your SWF file is delivered over HTTPS, Flash Player creates a new shared object or gets a reference to an existing shared object.
+When you create either a local or remote SharedObject using getLocal() or getRemote(), there is an optional parameter named secure that determines whether access to this shared object is restricted to projects that are delivered over an HTTPS connection.
+If this parameter is set to true and your project is delivered over HTTPS, OpenFL creates a new secure shared object or gets a reference to an existing secure shared object.
+This secure shared object can be read from or written to only by projects delivered over HTTPS that call SharedObject.getLocal() with the secure parameter set to true.
+If this parameter is set to false and your project is delivered over HTTPS, OpenFL creates a new shared object or gets a reference to an existing shared object.

-This shared object can be read from or written to by SWF files delivered over non-HTTPS connections.
-If your SWF file is delivered over a non-HTTPS connection and you try to set this parameter to true, the creation of a new shared object (or the access of a previously created secure shared object) fails, an error is thrown, and the shared object is set to null.
+This shared object can be read from or written to by projects delivered over non-HTTPS connections.
+If your project is delivered over a non-HTTPS connection and you try to set this parameter to true, the creation of a new shared object (or the access of a previously created secure shared object) fails, an error is thrown, and the shared object is set to null.
 If you attempt to run the following snippet from a non-HTTPS connection, the SharedObject.getLocal() method will throw an error:

 try